samjwill/nvim-unception/README.md

 For usage details and options (such as setting the new buffers to be opened in new tabs instead of the current window), see `doc/nvim-unception.txt`, or, after installation, run `:help nvim-unception`.

+# Requirements

+Requires Neovim 0.7 or later and a bash or somewhat bash-like shell.
+Basically, the shell must be capable of running the `realpath` and `mktemp` commands, and treat `/` as the file separator.

 # Installation